NVIDIA-RTX/NVIGI-3d-Sample/README.md

 ##### Setting up the NVIGI SDK Plugins

-Assuming that the git-pulled plugins tree is rooted at a location we will call `<PLUGINS_ROOT>`, the steps are:
+Assuming that the git-pulled plugins SOURCE tree is rooted at a location we will call `<PLUGINS_ROOT>`, the steps are:

 1. Batch-build all confgurations of the plugins SDK as per the SDK documentation
 2. Open a VS Development Command Prompt to `<PLUGINS_ROOT>`